Nia Archives: 2022–2023: MOBO Award and Sunrise Bang Ur Head Against The Wall

-2024–present: Silence is Loud
+2024–2025: Silence is Loud

-In January 2024, she released "Crowded Roomz", a combination of jungle and indie rock co-written and co-produced by Ethan P. Flynn and about her experience of being surrounded by people while touring but still feeling unable to be herself; its music video featured Maverick Sabre, who had previously featured on her Sunrise Bang Ur Head Against Tha Wall track "No Need 2 Be Sorry, Call Me?", and Corbin Shaw.
+In January 2024, she released "Crowded Roomz", a combination of jungle and indie rock co-written and co-produced by Ethan P. Flynn and about her experience of being surrounded by people while touring but still feeling unable to be herself; its music video featured Maverick Sabre, who had previously featured on her Sunrise Bang Ur Head Against tha Wall track "No Need 2 Be Sorry, Call Me?", and Corbin Shaw.
 The following month, she announced her debut album, Silence Is Loud, which was also co-written and co-produced by Flynn, and released its title track, an ode to her love for her brother.
 The album comprised her attempt at fusing jungle with Britpop, on the grounds that she had not heard the genre in dance music before.
 She then collaborated with Shaw to release "Cheese Chips N Bloody Gravy", a piece of merchandise, and then in March 2024 she released "Unfinished Business", about a current partner's feelings for their past.
-Silence is Loud was released in April 2024, and featured "Silence is Loud", "Crowded Roomz", "Unfinished Business", and "So Tell Me..." and "Forbidden Feelingz" from previous EPs; the album charted at No. 16 on the UK Albums Chart and was nominated for that year's Mercury Prize.
+Silence is Loud was released on 12 April 2024, and featured "Silence is Loud", "Crowded Roomz", "Unfinished Business", and "So Tell Me..." and "Forbidden Feelingz" from previous EPs; the album charted at No. 16 on the UK Albums Chart and was nominated for that year's Mercury Prize.

+2025–present: Up Ya Archives and Emotional Junglist

+Hunt revealed the creation of her new record label, Up Ya Archives, on 24 April 2025, with a focus on "everything new gen junglism" and debuting with her single "Get Loose" that same day in collaboration with Bristol artist Cheetah.
+She also started hosting the weekly Up Ya Archives radio program on NTS the following day.

+She released her single "Danger" on 27 March 2026.
+On 29 April, she announced her second album Emotional Junglist and released the single "Boys in Blue".
+The album's third single, "Vertical" released on 4 June 2026.
+Emotional Junglist released on 17 July 2026.